esbullington/react-d3/README.md

 ####0.0.1:
 - Initial release with linechart, barchart and areachart follow in subsequent patch updates

-### Project sustainability
+### Available for work
-Please help to support this project by hiring me for your next contract job.
+Consider me for your next contract job.
 I do:
 * custom d3 and/or React visualizations.
 * React, AngularJS, or Backbone frontend work.
 * backend work in Python(Flask, Django), Lua(w/Nginx), or Node.js, particularly REST APIs.